Patients, Professionalism and Public Health

 Examples of integrated longitudinal threads include shared decision-making and autonomy around vaccination and public health/ethics in research and clinical trials.
 Clinical skills include oral reporting and the head and neck physical exam.

 Mind and Motion

-You will explore several common musculoskeletal conditions (hip fracture, joint pain, tendon rupture, or carpal tunnel syndrome).
-Through these common patient presentations, you will develop an understanding of limb anatomy and the specialized tissues of bone, muscle, tendon/ligament and nerve.
+You will explore several common musculoskeletal conditions (fractures, osteoarthritis, a variety of sports injuries, joint pain and nerve entrapment syndromes, among others).
+Through these common patient presentations, you will develop an understanding of limb anatomy and the specialized tissues of bone, muscle, tendon/ligament, cartilage and nerve.

 Centrally, your focus will include the spinal column, spinal cord, brain, skull base, intracranial vessels and special senses.
 In this course component, you will explore how lesions at specific locations along the neuraxis result in predictable neurologic symptoms for pathologic conditions including stroke, multiple sclerosis, trauma, intracranial hemorrhage, tumors and CNS infections, to name a few.
 The structure and electrical functions of neurons will be discussed, as well as their complex assembly into the brain and spinal cord nuclei and tracts.

 The final subsection of the course includes an exploration of normal behavioral process and common psychiatric disorders including well-defined diagnostic criteria, use of the psychiatric interview to elicit signs and symptoms, and various therapies.

 Examples of integrated longitudinal threads include the ethics of informed consent and conflicts of interest in interactions with industry in addition to cultural humility, determinates of health care cost, appraising evidence, quality improvement and interprofessional education.